-For an island country widely regarded as one of the world’s most fascinating, it’s absolutely no surprise that New Zealand boasts some of the best lodges in the world.
-Whether they are simple beachside bachs, immaculately designed cliffside retreats, or pastoral homesteads, there’s plenty of choice out there when looking for the best lodges in New Zealand.
+For an island country widely regarded as one of the world’s most fascinating, it’s absolutely no surprise that New Zealand boasts some of the best hotels and lodges in the world.
+Whether they are simple beachside bachs, immaculately designed cliffside retreats, or pastoral homesteads, there’s plenty of choice out there when looking for the best hotels in New Zealand.

 Considering that Australia and New Zealand have finally decided on an official post-COVID travel bubble, here are 14 of the best options for those looking for the kind of restoration and mental break only the cross-section of luxury and nature can provide.